Can pork be a healthy choice?

 This is where all those cuts come from.

 If you're cooking a larger cut of meat like a roast, only cook it to 150 degrees Fahrenheit.
 Then take the pork out of the heat, cover it with a lid or aluminum foil and let it sit about 10 minutes before you cut it up.
-During those few minutes the temperature inside the roast will keep rising to 160 degrees and the juices will spread out evenly so it'll be more moist.
+During those few minutes, the temperature inside the roast will keep rising to 160 degrees and the juices will spread out evenly so it'll be moister.

 - Cook the meat a day in advance and let it sit in the refrigerator overnight.
 The fat will rise to the top and you can simply scrape much of it off.
 Reheat the meat and it's good to go.

 - Rescue fatty pork chops.
-Since most of the fat tends to be around the edges, simply trim it off before you cook.
+Since most of the fat tends to be around the edges, simply trim it off before cooking.

 - If you've got a roast, broil or grill it on a rack so more of the grease can drip away.